Why Make This Game?

 Game Design

-I wanted a tight feeling gameplay that didn't have much fluff; an interesting interaction that felt extensive, but not bloated.
+I set out to to create a tight gameplay loop without too much fluff, an interesting interaction that felt extensive, but not bloated.
 A big inspiration in this aspect was the Katamari Damacy series.
-To achieve this, I used subtractive game design, which I hadn't ever tried to implement intentionally before.
+To achieve this, I used subtractive game design.
 This constitutes that only the parts of the game that are meaningful to the overall design are kept.
 Knowing the intention of the game early on in concepting allowed me to consider in what ways were components of gameplay meaningful to that intention.
 Through prototyping, I was able to create a core mechanic that felt it helped to convey my message.

 -